The Secret of Contentment

 While Psalm 23 may be familiar, the simplicity of the imagery is worth exploring.

 Once, a long time ago, I visited a friend who spent summers tending sheep.
-I remember him sharing a wealth of trivia about genus Ovis aries, including that they love to eat and spend as much as eighty-five percent of their lives grazing.
+I remember him sharing a wealth of trivia about “genus Ovis aries” including that they love to eat spending as much as eighty-five-percent of their lives grazing.

 When King David testifies, “He makes me to lie down in green pastures,” it’s not the shepherd forcing a “lie-down” on the sheep (v.2).
 Sheep do not lie down to eat.
 Rather, because they’re already full and completely satisfied—the sheep can rest in the verdant pastures.

 Next, David poetically describes the conscientious shepherd leading his sheep to still waters.
 This makes sense, if you understand that sheep are frightened of everything—loud noises—unexpected movement.
 Rushing water has both; and, sheep will not drink there.
 The shepherd makes a point to know every pool suitable for the refreshment of his sheep.
 He leads them to water that is neither too swift nor too stagnant where his sheep will be at ease and can drink freely.

 David declares: the LORD, my shepherd, cares for me completely.
 He supplies every need.
 “He restores my soul” (v.3).
 We tend to think of the soul as an ethereal spiritual component of our being.
 Here, David uses the word, nephesh (Heb. נֶפֶשׁ), which refers to life as a whole—not as a compartmentalized spirituality, but the totality of life.
 The meaning is obvious.
 The care of the shepherd invigorates, renews, revitalizes; it refreshes the life of his sheep.
 (1)